- The Best Bitcoin Wallets

 The Different Types of Bitcoin Wallets

 Before we get started, let’s go over the different types of Bitcoin wallets.
-There some new terms coming up but don’t freak out!
+There are some new terms coming up but don’t freak out!
 We’ve made this guide simple and easy so that even the cryptocurrency newbies will walk away experts.

 There are three types of Bitcoin wallets: hardware, software, and paper.
 Hardware wallets are physical wallets with your private keys encrypted in them, software wallets are programs that live either on your computer or on the Internet, and paper wallets are physical documents with private keys.